bifurcationkit/BifurcationKit.jl/docs/src/codim2Continuation.md

 							opt_newton)
 ```

+It is important to note that for improved performance, the hessian should be provided.
+This is by far the fastest for the computations.
+Reader interested in this advanced usage should look at the example `example/chan.jl`.
+Although it is a simple problem, many different use case are shown in a simple setting.

 ## The case of the Hopf point

 One a Hopf point have been detected after a call to `br, _ = continuation(...)`, it can be refined with the use of `newton` iterations.
 We have implemented a **Minimally Augmented** formulation.
 A simplified interface is provided for its use of the later.